-The safety and welfare of young people is paramount to us, so we are constantly working to ensure that every child has a positive experience playing the game
+The safety and welfare of participants is paramount to us, so we are constantly working to ensure that everyone has a positive experience playing the game

-As part of our efforts to keep football safe and enjoyable for all, every year we carry out a series of Safeguarding Compliance Visits.
-The aim of these is to ensure that clubs are meeting their commitment to protect children, by putting in place suitable policies and procedures and only allowing appropriately qualified individuals to work with young people.
+As part of our efforts to keep football safe and enjoyable for all, we carry out Safeguarding Compliance Visits to ensure that clubs are meeting their commitment to protect children, young people and adults at risk, by ensuring those who come into regular contact with any of these groups are appropriately qualified for the role they are carrying out.

 Over the coming months a sample of clubs across the county will be selected and our staff will make unannounced visits to training sessions or matches, in order to help ensure that all those who are coaching:

-1. Are listed on the FA Whole Game System
+1. Are listed on Club Portal against the relevant team

-2. Have a valid FA DBS, less than 3 years old
+2. Have a valid FA DBS check, less than 3 years old

 3. Have an in date FA Safeguarding qualification